Heterogeneous Decentralized Diffusion Models: Training Details

 \textbf{Objective Assignment.} In the experiment of homogeneous experts, we assign Flow Matching objectives to all $K=8$ experts.
 For heterogeneous training, we assign 2 experts to DDPM ($\epsilon$-prediction) and 6 experts to Flow Matching (velocity prediction).
 We specifically assign DDPM experts to cluster 0 and cluster 3 as they contain high-fidelity subjects like cars and flowers.
 DDPM experts use cosine noise schedule~\cite{nichol2021improved}.
 Flow Matching experts use linear interpolation schedule $x_t = (1-t)x_0 + t\epsilon$ with $t \in [0,1]$.

 \textbf{Initialization.} We initialize all experts from the same pretrained ImageNet DiT-XL/2 checkpoint trained with DDPM objective~\cite{peebles2023}.
-Following our conversion procedure (Section~\ref{subsec:checkpoint_conversion}), we transfer patch embeddings, positional embeddings, and all transformer blocks.
-We reinitialize the final projection layer with $\mathcal{N}(0, 0.02)$ and add new text cross-attention projection layers with zero initialization.
-For Flow Matching experts, we implement runtime timestep conversion $t_{\text{DiT}} = \text{round}(999t)$ to maintain compatibility with pretrained timestep embeddings.
+Following our conversion procedure (Sec.~3.5 of the main paper), we transfer patch embeddings, timestep embeddings, and per-block self-attention and FFN weights.
+The final linear layer is loaded with variance-prediction channels truncated (DiT uses \texttt{learn\_sigma}).
+Per-block and final-layer modulation tables are reparameterized from DiT's adaLN MLPs at a reference timestep ($t{=}500$).
+Positional embeddings use fixed sinusoidal encoding following PixArt-$\alpha$~\cite{chen2024} and are not loaded.
+The AdaLN-Single $\text{MLP}_{\text{global}}$ and text projection are initialized with $\mathcal{N}(0, 0.02)$; cross-attention output projections are zero-initialized.
+For Flow Matching experts, we implement runtime timestep scaling $t_{\text{DiT}} = 999 \cdot t$ to maintain compatibility with the pretrained sinusoidal timestep encoding, which naturally handles continuous-valued inputs.

 \textbf{Optimization.} Each expert trains independently with no communication: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Optimizer:} AdamW with $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=10^{-8}$ \item \textbf{Learning rate:} $1 \times 10^{-4}$ \item \textbf{Weight decay:} 0.0 (following~\citet{chen2024}) \item \textbf{Warmup:} Linear warmup over first 5,000 steps \item \textbf{Batch size:} 128 per expert \item \textbf{Training steps:} 500,000 steps per expert \item \textbf{Gradient clipping:} Max norm 1.0 \item \textbf{Mixed precision:} We use mixed precision training (FP16) with gradient scaling and TF32 acceleration on NVIDIA A40 GPUs. \end{itemize}